White Box Penetration Testing: When Do You Need One?

 Secure Code Review

-Secure code review, if executed in a pentest, represents an automated process that examines an application’s source code with the goal to identify any existing security flaws or vulnerabilities.
+Secure code review, if executed in a pentest, represents an automated process that examines an application’s source code to identify any existing security flaws or vulnerabilities.

 When a penetration tester performs a secure code review they specifically look for logic errors, and possible security vulnerabilities due to how the code is implemented.